chobolife/study_english/chuck/Season_1/01 - Chuck Versus the Intersect.md

 - Listen to me, Chuck.
 Those men will hurt you.
 - They're from the NSA and they're after you.
 - Me?
 Why, why?
 Why me?
 - I'm nobody.
-I'm the supervisor of a nerd herd at a buy more.
+I'm the supervisor of a nerd herd at a Buy More.
 - Maybe one day I'll be assistant store manager and I don't even know if I want that job.
 - You know, that's not your problem... but that is.
 - Back!
 Back! get out of the car.
 Let's go, Chuck.
 Move!